 Mr Campbell is a Chartered Accountant and company director with more than 40 years of business consulting and advisory experience, and operates his own chartered accountancy practice based in Sydney.
 He is a Fellow of both the Institute of Chartered Accountants in Australia and the Taxation Institute of Australia and is a registered company auditor.

-Director of Silex Systems Limited (ASX: SLX) (ex Chairman, director since July 1996) and Chairman of Sonic Healthcare Limited (ASX: SHL) (director since January 1993).
+Chairman of Sonic Healthcare Limited (ASX: SHL) (director since January 1993) and Director of Silex Systems Limited (ASX: SLX) (ex-Chairman, director since July 1996).